VoxML/BabyVW/README.md

 # Training a model

 Using the same Unity settings as above, run `python ddpg.py -b stacker -l cube_stacking_model -t 2000 -m <your model name here> --vector_obs --train -p COG HGT`.
 This will train a model using the provided DDPG policy in the `cube_stacking_model` directory for 2000 timesteps (about 30 minutes on a Mac M1).
-The saved model will have a lot of automatically-generated suffixes attached, such as `0.0,0.0-1000.0,1000.0`, which encode certain parameters of the action space.
+The saved model will have a lot of automatically-generated suffixes attached, such as `0.0,0.0-1000.0,1000.0`, which encode certain parameters of the action space, observation space, and training regime, to help identify the properties of each saved model after the fact.